 Recommended Timanfaya National Park Tours

-Also known as the one with the green lake, El Lago Verde, is probably the most well known of the Lanzarote black beaches.
+Also known as the one with the green lake of green lagoon, El Lago Verde, is probably the most well known of the Lanzarote black beaches.
 It’s worth noting that this beach is for viewing rather than taking a picnic to and relaxing for the day.
 The ocean is far